splynx/docs/files/en/administration/reports/custom_prices_and_discounts/custom_prices_and_discounts.md

 ![modify](modify1.png)

-In this window, you can simply enable or disable each field according to your preference with the toggles provided, and you can drag and drop the field to order it in a layout of your choice.
+In this window, you can simply enable or disable each field according to your preference with the toggles provided.
+You can drag and drop the field to order it in a layout of your choice.